hbctraining/Intro-to-R/homework/Intro_to_R_hw.md

      - Create a vector called `expression` that contains the normalized count values from the row in normalized_counts that corresponds to the MOV10 gene.

      - Check the class of this expression vector.
-You will need to convert this to a numeric vector using `as.numeric(expression)`
+Then, convert it to a numeric vector using `as.numeric(expression)`

      - Bind that vector to your metadata data frame (`meta`) and call the new data frame `df`.